 - Horizontal and vertical integration: The backbone of Industry 4.0 is horizontal and vertical integration.
 With horizontal integration, processes are tightly integrated at the “field level” – on the production floor, across multiple production facilities, and across the entire supply chain.
-With vertical integration, all the layers of an organization are tied together – and data flows freely from the shop floor to the top floor and back down again.
+With vertical integration, all the layers of an organisation are tied together – and data flows freely from the shop floor to the top floor and back down again.
 In other words, production is tightly integrated with business processes like R&D, quality assurance, sales and marketing, and other departments – and data and knowledge silos are a thing of the past.

 - Cloud computing: Cloud computing is the “great enabler” of Industry 4.0 and digital transformation.
 Today’s cloud technology goes way beyond speed, scalability, storage, and cost efficiencies.
 It provides the foundation for most advanced technologies – from AI and machine learning to the Internet of Things – and gives businesses the means to innovate.
 The data that fuels Industry 4.0 technologies resides in the cloud, and the cyber-physical systems at the core of Industry 4.0 use the cloud to communicate and coordinate.

 - Augmented reality (AR): Augmented reality, which overlays digital content on a real environment, is a core concept of Industry 4.0.
-With an AR system, employees use smart glasses or mobile devices to visualize real-time IoT data, digitized parts, repair or assembly instructions, training content, and more when looking at a physical thing – like a piece of equipment or a product.
+With an AR system, employees use smart glasses or mobile devices to visualise real-time IoT data, digitised parts, repair or assembly instructions, training content, and more when looking at a physical thing – like a piece of equipment or a product.
 AR is still emerging but has major implications for maintenance, service, and quality assurance as well as technician training and safety.

 - Industrial Internet of Things (IIoT): The Internet of Things (IoT) – more specifically, the Industrial Internet of Things – is so central to Industry 4.0 that the two terms are often used interchangeably.
 Most physical things in Industry 4.0 – devices, robots, machinery, equipment, products – use sensors and RFID tags to provide real-time data about their condition, performance, or location.
 This technology lets companies run smoother supply chains, rapidly design and modify products, prevent equipment downtime, stay on top of consumer preferences, track products and inventory, and much more.

 - Additive manufacturing/3D printing: Additive manufacturing, or 3D printing, is another key technology driving Industry 4.0.
-3D printing was initially used to as a rapid prototyping tool but now offers a broader range of applications, from mass customization to distributed manufacturing.
+3D printing was initially used to as a rapid prototyping tool but now offers a broader range of applications, from mass customisation to distributed manufacturing.
 With 3D printing, for example, parts and products can be stored as design files in virtual inventories and printed on demand at the point of need – reducing both transportation distances and costs.

 - Autonomous robots: With Industry 4.0, a new generation of autonomous robots is emerging.
 Programmed to perform tasks with minimal human intervention, autonomous robots vary greatly in size and function, from inventory scanning drones to autonomous mobile robots for pick and place operations.
-Equipped with cutting-edge software, AI, sensors, and machine vision, these robots are capable of performing difficult and delicate tasks – and can recognize, analyze, and act on information they receive from their surroundings.
+Equipped with cutting-edge software, AI, sensors, and machine vision, these robots are capable of performing difficult and delicate tasks – and can recognise, analyse, and act on information they receive from their surroundings.

 - Simulation/digital twins: A digital twin is a virtual simulation of a real-world machine, product, process, or system based on IoT sensor data.
-This core component of Industry 4.0 allows businesses to better understand, analyze, and improve the performance and maintenance of industrial systems and products.
+This core component of Industry 4.0 allows businesses to better understand, analyse, and improve the performance and maintenance of industrial systems and products.
 An asset operator, for example, can use a digital twin to identify a specific malfunctioning part, predict potential issues, and improve uptime.

 - Cybersecurity: With the increased connectivity and use of Big Data in Industry 4.0, effective cybersecurity is paramount.
-By implementing a Zero Trust architecture and technologies like machine learning and blockchain, companies can automate threat detection, prevention, and response – and minimize the risk of data breaches and production delays across their networks.
+By implementing a Zero Trust architecture and technologies like machine learning and blockchain, companies can automate threat detection, prevention, and response – and minimise the risk of data breaches and production delays across their networks.